-Recently TCM played some of the Gordon Parks films, Shaft (1971) and The Super Cops (1974).
+Recently TCM played two of the Gordon Parks films, Shaft (1971) and The Super Cops (1974).
 Both held up very well and you could see many creative influences they had on other early 70’s movies like Dog Day Afternoon and French Connection.

 Among his other talents he also wrote songs and poetry.
 Like Stanley Kubrick he started as a photographer before becoming a director.
 That explains the great shots and cinematography in these movies.